Flight 29 Down: Broadcasts

 It was shown in Brazil by TV Cultura in 2008, from Monday to Friday, at 7 pm (Brasilia Time), under the title in Portuguese "Resgate Vôo 29" (Flight Rescue 29).

 The first two seasons aired in Japan on NHK from June 2009 to March 2010.
 It was titled Totsuzen!
 Sabaibaru (Suddenly!
 Survival).
 The film was aired as season 3.

 In Australia and New Zealand, the show was aired on Foxtel on the channel Nickelodeon every Saturday Night.

 In Turkey, the show aired on TV8.

-The show is available for streaming on Pure Flix and Tubi TV in the United States.